espiriki/ENSF_619_02_Final_project_jose_cazarin/README.md

 Then, to repro the results in the test set, download the saved model weights [here](ADD_LINK) and extract the *.pth files into the folder **saved_model_weights** of this repo.

+## Set up environment

+Use the following docker image to run the commands: `jcazarin/cazarin_pytorch_cvpr`.
+It is publicly available on DockerHub.

 ### Training Results

 To repro the training process of the **EfficientNet B0**, use the following command: